 Where Did Cats Come From?

-Domestic cats come from the African Wildcat, Felis silvestris lybica, and were domesticated around 14,000 years ago in the area of the Fertile Crescent and modern day Egypt.
+Domestic cats come from the African Wildcat, Felis silvestris lybica.
+They were domesticated around 12,000 BCE in the area of the Fertile Crescent and modern day Egypt.

-These Near Eastern, or African, Wildcats were attracted to human settlements because of the abundance of food, such as rodents, warmth, and the relative safety of human settlements.
+These Near Eastern, or African, Wildcats were attracted to human settlements due of the abundance of food, rodents, warmth, and the relative safety of settlements.

 Over time, the friendliest of the wildcats began to domesticate themselves, taking advantage of human table scraps and protection, and eventually evolving into the domestic cats we know today [2].